Veneer Engineered Oak Flooring1190mm x 195mm

 Linton Brilliance Veneer Engineered Oak Wood Flooring 1190mm x 195mm boasts the characteristics and appearance of solid oak wood flooring but with the benefit of the durability by the way it's manufactured with multi-layered construction making it warp preventing.

 Linton Brilliance Veneer Flooring is simple to install, if you are experienced with Laminate flooring then this will be easy.
 This beautiful oak veneer has the ability to add elegance to your home, brightening up any room with its deep tones and depth.

 This engineered wood floor is perfectly able to be installed over concrete, tiles or wooden floorboards.
-It requires solid or engineered wood adhesive available in our accessories section.

 What makes this floor incredibly versatile is it's ability to be sanded down and re-varnished in other tones allowing you to brighten or darken the floor.

 This Linton Brilliance floor is durable, making it okay for use in heavy traffic areas such as hallways and dining rooms with harsh chair legs.
 It is able to withstand most dent causing situations.